 Provide Added Convenience

-Why should a diagnosis involve three, if any, trips – the first to a doctor, the second to a lab for a test, and a third for a return visit to the doctor to interpret results?
-Is there a way that a new product, or a product bundled with a service or services, can be offered in a one-stop shopping format?
+Why should a diagnosis involve three, if any, trips?
+The first to a doctor, the second to a lab for a test, and a third for a return visit to the doctor to interpret results seems excessive.
+Which is why it’s often all avoided.

-Promote Stronger Patient Engagement
+Promote Stronger, More Consistent Patient Engagement

 Ensure Continuity of Care